Why coursework / internal assessment matters

 Help and advice on coursework / internal assessment

 If you’re getting stuck with internal assessment, quite often the best thing to do is speak to your teachers.
 You can also find lots of help online.
-Websites like the BBC’s Schools and Bitesize are full of tips and good ideas for coursework, homework and revision.
+Websites like the BBC’s Bitesize are full of tips and good ideas for coursework, homework and revision.